 Chloe is a 2009 film with several prominent performers (the main ones are Julianne Moore, Liam Neeson, and Amanda Seyfried), a remake of a 2003 French film, Nathalie.
 The plot of the film seems linear throughout the first half of the vision, only to change at the end, with a transformation of the events that show all the protagonists in a different light.
 Let’s see the plot and what happens in the finale together: here you have everything explained.

 The plot of the movie

-The explanation of the film and the ending
+Chloe explained: the plot and the ending

-Catherine and David are reunited, David goes back to work and Catherine goes home.
+Catherine and David are reunited, David goes back to work, and Catherine goes home.
 Here she learns that Chloe had gone to her house and seduced her teenage son.
 Discovering them in her bed, both naked, Catherine realizes that Chloe’s obsession with her is dangerous and asks what she wants from her.
-In a convulsive moment, Chloe hangs unbalanced at the window, she could grab the window but decides to let go and kill herself, aware that Catherine is not in love with her.
+In a convulsive moment, Chloe hangs unbalanced at the window; she could grab the window but decides to let go and kill herself, aware that Catherine is not in love with her.

 The film’s finale symbolizes the family coming back together with a successful party where both Catherine and David are present, and the son participates as a bartender voluntarily: this way the movie Chloe has explained its message.
 Seeing everyone united against an outside intruder like Chloe, the whole family gets close again.
 The film ends with the detail of the hairpin that Chloe gave Catherine and that Catherine wears at the party: a sign that a part of her has remained tied to what that hairpin represents.